 Palazzino Birgu Host Family B&B: Architectural gem with spacious and well-decorated rooms.
 Book here.

-How to Get to the Three Cities in Malta?
+How to Get to the Three Cities (Bus vs. Ferry)

-You can take the bus from Valletta to the Three Cities.
+You can take the bus from Valletta to the Three Cities (lines 2, 3, or 4).
 It takes about 25 minutes and costs 2.50 euros.

 This is the best parking area for Three Cities if you travel by car.
 Please note that parking is limited.
 You may also park along this road or in this parking lot.